sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 ### Evaluation

-Primarily, our evaluation here was qualitative rather than quantitative; we simply want to ensure that our instructions operated correctly on correct inputs and throw reasonable errors under all erroneous conditions.
-We created a number of test cases that stress pointer arithmetic (similar to the one presented earlier in this blog).
+We evaluated our implementation through qualitative testing rather than quantitative measurement.
+We wanted to evaluate the correctness of our code and see if we threw reasonable errors under all erroneous conditions.
+We created a number of test cases that stress pointer arithmetic (similar to the large example presented earlier in this post).
 Key features to test were:

  - Allocating memory of various sizes
- - Reading & Writing memory
+ - Reading & writing memory
  - Re-writing memory
  - Ensuring that pointers to pointers function correctly

-Additionally, we needed to check a number of "bad" cases, which the interpreter should catch as errors and print a reasonable error message:
+Additionally, we needed to check a number of "bad" cases, which we expected the interpreter to catch and report as errors with reasonable error messages:

  - Passing non-pointers to `load`, `store` or `free` operations
  - Allocating pointers with non-positive size